 Best For: Families, Dog Owners, Adventure Lovers

 The Islander Resort, located right next to the Caribbean Resort, is another great choice for your stay in Islamorada.
-It is very similar to Postcard Inn, with standard hotel rooms, multiple swimming pools, restaurants, bars, etc.
+It is very similar to Three Waters Resort, with standard hotel rooms, multiple swimming pools, restaurants, bars, etc.

 However, Islander also has more luxurious “bungalow” style rooms, called oceanside signature suites, if you want to splurge.
 These rooms have kitchens, living rooms, etc., similar to the houses at Caribbean Resort.